 1.3 Any amendments or variations to the Project Specification must be made in writing and agreed between the Parties.
 Where one Party does not agree with the proposed amendment or variation, the Parties shall meet and discuss the proposed changes in good faith.
 Where any changes to the Project Specification would result in additional expense to the Developer over and above the Fees as outlined in the proposal, the Developer shall be entitled to charge the Client for the additional expenses at its standard rates from time to time.

-2.1 Upon completion of the Project, the Client shall make full payment of the fees to the Developer upon which the Developer shall fake live or deploy the completed Website to the Client’s hosting server.
+2.1 Upon completion of the Project, the Client shall make full payment of the fees to the Developer upon which the Developer shall make live or deploy the completed Website to the Client’s hosting server.

 2.2 If the Client requires the completed Website to be loaded onto third party hosting services provided by the client, the Developer reserves the right to charge additional fees to the Client for this service.
 The Client is responsible for ensuring that the intended fileserver or disk space is properly configured.

-2.3 Once the Developer has delivered the Website to the Client, the Client shall have a period of 10 working days (the “Acceptance Test Period”) to test the Website to ensure it conforms to the Project Specification (the “Acceptance Test”).
+2.3 Once the Developer has delivered the Website to the Client, the Client shall have a period of 14 working days (the “Acceptance Test Period”) to test the Website to ensure it conforms to the Project Specification (the “Acceptance Test”).
 Acceptance of the Website may only be withheld by the Client if it can demonstrate that the Website does not conform materially to the Project Specification.
-Upon completion of the Acceptance Test, the Client shall confirm in writing to the Developer that the Project is complete (the “Project Release”).
+Upon completion of the Acceptance Test, the Client shall confirm to the Developer that the Project is complete (the “Project Release”).

 2.4 Acceptance of the Website shall be deemed to have taken place upon the occurrence of any of the following events: